gitouni/Targetless-LiDAR-camera-calibration/README.md

  If you are a beginner of OpenMVG, please unfold ths <detail> and follow our intructions and use the [doc/SfM_SequentialPipeline.py](doc/SfM_SequentialPipeline.py) file to implement SfM.

  To use it, you need to follow some simple steps:
- * replace all `path/to/OpenMVG` strings with your specific OpenMVG installation directory.
+ * replace all `path/to/OpenMVG` strings in the script with your specific OpenMVG installation directory.
  * give the intrinsic parameters of your camera.
 You may put it into a ASCII-coded file or just modify the `intrinsic` variable in the above python script.
 Fortunately, coarse instrinsic paramters are also OK, as SfM will estimate them simultaneously.
  * run the command `python Sfm_SequentialPipeline.py input_dir output_dir ins_file`.
 The `input_dir` is the directory containing all your raw images while the `output_dir` is the directory you designate to store all resultant files of OpenMVG.
 Note that if you choose to modify the `intrinsic` variable in the last step.
 Please just leave out the third argument `ins_file`.
  * After it finishes running, you will find a `sfm_data.json` file in `path/to/output_dir/reconstruction_sequential/`.